-Each morning I begin my day by reading a poem by Mary Oliver.
-Yesterday morning I read one, “Humpback,” from her book American Primitive that brought me to tears.
-Oliver has a unique gift of opening herself to Reality, the Reality so many of us spend our days asleep to, and of finding words to convey it such that its radiance can pierce our own minds.
+Oliver has a unique gift of opening herself to Reality—the Reality so many of us spend our days asleep to—and of finding words to convey it such that its radiance can pierce our own minds.

-It got me thinking about how the poet’s foremost job is to be awake to life and to notice things that most of us don’t.
-Only by being awake does the poet have anything to say, and only after her raw encounter with Reality does she turn her attention to the difficult work of finding the words to describe what she has witnessed, words that ideally have the power to stir us, her readers, into our own wakefulness.
+It got me thinking about how the poet’s foremost job is to be awake to life, to notice things that most of us don’t.
+Only by being awake does the poet have anything to say.
+Only after her raw encounter with Reality does she turn her attention to the difficult work of finding the words to describe what she has witnessed, words that have the power to stir her readers into our own wakefulness.

-Later on yesterday I was walking home, holding Langer’s advice in my mind to notice things, and as I walked by a flowerbed near our house I noticed the shadow that the cap stone cast on the stuccoed wall.
-It was beautiful in its dance of light and shadow, looking like an inverted mountain range.
+Later on yesterday I was walking home, following Langer’s advice to notice things.
+As I walked by a flowerbed near our house I noticed the shadow that the cap stone cast on the stuccoed wall.
+Its dance of light and shadow looked like an inverted mountain range.

-I had walked by that flowerbed countless times, but this time, having set my intention to notice, I saw something I’d never seen before.
+I had walked by that flowerbed countless times.
+But this time, having set my intention to notice, I saw something beautiful I’d never seen before.

 Langer is right.
 Noticing is a path to mindfulness, one that doesn’t demand we squeeze yet one more thing into our crowded schedule.
 After all, it takes just as long to walk home mindlessly as it does mindfully.

-In short, this practice, so simple yet effective, can help us live more like poets, awake to the radiant Reality that is always present if we take the time to see.
+This simple practice can help us live more like poets—awake to the radiant Reality that is always present when we let ourselves see.